tj-tusharjain/azure-compute-docs/articles/service-fabric/service-fabric-services-inside-containers.md

 This document provides guidance to get your service running inside a Windows container.

 > [!NOTE]
 > Currently this feature only works for Windows.
-To run containers, the cluster must be running on Windows Server 2016 with Containers.
+To run containers, the cluster must be running on Windows Server with Docker installed.
+Refer to [Installing Mirantis Runtime](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/Deployment/Mirantis-Installation.md)

 ## Steps to containerize your Service Fabric Application